sourcebot-dev/sourcebot/README.md

     <br>

     You should see a `.sourcebot` folder in your current directory.
 This folder stores a cache of the repositories zoekt has indexed.
 The `HEAD` commit of a repository is re-indexed [every hour](https://github.com/sourcebot-dev/zoekt/blob/11b7713f1fb511073c502c41cea413d616f7761f/cmd/zoekt-indexserver/main.go#L86).
 Indexing private repos?
 See [Providing an access token](#providing-an-access-token).

+    >[!WARNING]
+    > Depending on the size of your repo(s), SourceBot could take a couple of minutes to finish indexing.
+SourceBot doesn't currently support displaying indexing progress in real-time, so please be patient while it finishes.
+You can track the progress manually by investigating the `.sourcebot` cache in your workspace.

     <details>
     <summary><img src="https://gitlab.com/favicon.ico" width="16" height="16" /> Using GitLab?</summary>